What’s a preference center?

 With the rise of mobile, brands have more ways than ever to communicate with their customers.
 Timely push notifications, informative in-app messages, and email are just a few of the ways digital marketing teams keep today’s users engaged.

 But with great messaging power comes great messaging responsibility.
 And if you overwhelm your customers with too much messaging, you’re going to lose some of them.
-After all, 78% of users will opt out of push notifications or uninstall the app completely if they’re getting too many unhelpful push notifications.
 If you aren’t careful, you could end up alienating a large portion of your customer base.

 That’s where preference centers come in.
 These powerful solutions help customers decide for themselves how they want brands to communicate with them.
 They put power in the hands of users, so that you can establish a pattern of communication that works on their terms.